-Demographic factors and increases in life expectancy have led to increasing numbers of older residents in Knox recently, a trend which is expected to continue over the next few decades.
+Demographic factors and increases in life expectancy have led to increasing numbers of older residents in Knox over recent years.
 This population has different housing and health care needs from the rest of the population, and Knox will need an increasingly diverse range of housing and care facilities to meet the needs these residents in the future.
 This ranges from smaller and more accessible dwellings to retirement villages and assisted living facilities to aged care facilities offering hospital-grade services for specific health care needs.

-The sector is also undergoing rapid innovation in the areas of home-based care and mixed models if residential care that promise new ways to address the needs of a population that is ageing across the country.
+The sector is also undergoing rapid innovation in the areas of home-based care and mixed models of residential care that promise new ways to address the needs of a population that is ageing across the country.
 The Housing Monitoring Program is developing ways to measure the range of aged care offerings across the city to track changes over time that can help adjust policy for housing.